Emekat/Emekat/README.md

-# Hi there, I'm Emekat! 👋
+# Hi there, I'm Emeka Torti 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in software development, open-source contributions, and continuous learning.
 Here's a bit more about me: